 Pots, plants and indoor gardens

 Regarding the treatment of walls, all paint used was ecological and non-toxic.
-The bright colors chosen show the possibilities and spectrum that modern ecologically-safe paints can have and that it's possible to be responsible yet still adventurous.
+The bright colors show the possibilities and spectrum that modern ecologically-safe paints can have and that it's possible to be responsible yet still adventurous.

 Appliances and fittings

-The RoCo office opted to move away from desktops and mainly uses laptops, thanks to better processes overall reduction to environmental impacts during the production process.
+The RoCo office opted to move away from desktops and mainly uses laptops, thanks to better processes and overall reduction of environmental impacts during the production process.
 The kitchen is home to a fully-functional worm composting unit and allows tenants to convert any organic waste and most paper into usable soil substrates for the office plants.